 COEX Mall Library

-One of the main Instagram spots in Gangnam and in Seoul, this public library is incredibly photogenic.
-The thing is, the place has been built inside of the COEX mall with precisely this in mind: attracting people to the shopping mall.
+One of the main Instagram spots in Gangnam and Seoul, this public library is incredibly photogenic.
+It was built inside the COEX mall with precisely this in mind: to attract people to the shopping mall.

-You cannot actually borrow or buy books, and even if you could, they are all in Korean.
-However, you can enjoy the atmosphere and read or simply look at the pictures inside the magazines.
+You cannot borrow or buy books; even if you could, they are all Korean.
+However, you can enjoy the atmosphere and read or look at the pictures in the magazines.

-And while you are here, why not allow yourself to get lost inside this impressive shopping mall, who knows what you might find?
+While here, why not allow yourself to get lost inside this impressive shopping mall?
+Who knows what you might find?

 Or better yet, head for the next thing on the list.